embeddedsystemsjimbo/Cheap_Flight_Finder_Python-_2.0/README.md

 # Cheap_Flight_Finder_Python-_2.0
-Upgraded version of the Cheap_Flight_Finder_Python.
+Upgraded version of the Cheap_Flight_Finder_Python into a functional "Flight Deal Club" app.

-Improvements include:
-1) Differentiating between direct flights and non direct flights.
-Route breakdown for non direct flight given.
-2)
+Users can now register their name and email with the "Flight Club" app.
+Direct and single stopover non direct flight deals are emailed to all users registered with the app.